Mircea Rednic: Dinamo București

 In the summer of 1983, Rednic and teammate Ioan Andone were transferred from Corvinul to Dinamo București in exchange for five players, including Nicușor Vlad, Teofil Stredie and Florea Văetuș.
 In his first season spent with The Red Dogs, he helped the club win The Double, coach Nicolae Dumitru using him in 31 league games and he played the entire match in the 2–1 victory over rivals Steaua București in the Cupa României final.
 Rednic also appeared in eight matches in the 1983–84 European Cup, helping the club get past title holders Hamburg and then Dinamo Minsk against whom he scored a goal, reaching the semi-finals where they were defeated by Liverpool.
 For the way he played in 1983, Rednic was placed fifth in the ranking for the Romanian Footballer of the Year award, and in the following year, he was fourth.
 He would reunite at Dinamo with his former coach from Corvinul, Mircea Lucescu.
-Their first performance was the winning of the 1985–86 Cupa României where in the final he played the entire match, which ended with a 1–0 win against Steaua who had recently won the European Cup.
+Their first achievement was the winning of the 1985–86 Cupa României where in the final he played the entire match, which ended with a 1–0 win against Steaua who had recently won the European Cup.

 Rednic took part in a big scandal in the derby against Steaua in March 1989, which was lost with 2–1 after Gheorghe Hagi opened the score, Andone equalized for Dinamo and Gabi Balint scored the winning goal for Steaua in the last minute of the game.
 Furthermore, referee Ion Crăciunescu eliminated Rodion Cămătaru and Claudiu Vaișcovici from Dinamo.
 Feeling disadvantaged by the referee, right after the game, Rednic and Andone showed some obscene gestures in front of the official tribune where Valentin Ceaușescu, the son of dictator Nicolae Ceaușescu and unofficial president of Steaua was staying.
 Rednic got away with it after a friend of his from Steaua, László Bölöni, talked to Valentin Ceaușescu.
 Andone was initially suspended for a year by the Romanian Football Federation, but after his friend from Steaua, Marius Lăcătuș, talked to Valentin Ceaușescu and convinced him to forgive Andone, his suspension was reduced to three months.

 His following performance was playing six games in the 1988–89 European Cup Winners' Cup, reaching the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
 In the following season he won another Double with the club, Lucescu giving him 19 appearances in which he scored one goal in the league, and also played the full 90 minutes in the 6–4 win over Steaua in the Cupa României final.
-In the same season he made another European performance as he played eight games in the 1989–90 European Cup Winners' Cup, scoring once against Panathinaikos, the team reaching the semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht.
+In the same season, he made another European appearance by playing eight games in the 1989–90 European Cup Winners' Cup and scoring once against Panathinaikos, before the team was eliminated in the semi-finals following a 2–0 aggregate loss to Anderlecht.